hdlstuff/hdlscw/README.md

 # hdlscw

-A Python-based code generator for creating SystemC-based from `hdlinfo` files.
+A Python-based code generator for creating SystemC-based from `hdlinfo` files and some helper C++ includes and CMake scripts.